-The uploaded codebase looks like this if the Uploaded file and all contained archives option for Archive Expansion Options is used.
-The jars.tar is extracted from the initial jars.tar.gz.
-Once jars.tar archive is expanded, the first-level jar.zip file and the second-level classes.zip file are also expanded.
+- The jars.tar is extracted from jars.tar.gz. - The jars.tar archive is then expanded but not retained. - The first-level jar.zip archive (contained in jars.tar) is expanded (and retained). - The second-level classes.zip archive (contained in jar.zip) is not expanded.